 And as most people realize after a couple of weeks of trying to pill their diabetic cat twice a day, the reality of pilling a cat is more frightening than injecting your cat with a thin hypodermic needle.

 Injectable insulin allows you to control your cat’s blood glucose, relieving diabetes symptoms and stopping the toxic effects of excessive sugar in the bloodstream.
 This type of glycemic control is a critical part of your diabetes treatment plan.

-By injecting insulin on a regular basis, you mimic the normal function of the pancreas.
-Your veterinarian will help you to select the appropriate dose and may advise you on which insulin is best for your cat.
+By regularly injecting insulin, you mimic the normal function of the pancreas.
+Your veterinarian will help you select the appropriate dose and may advise you on which insulin is best for your cat.
 Remember that your cat’s insulin dose will not necessarily remain the same forever.
 Since the goal is to stabilize your cat’s blood glucose levels within a normal range, you will ideally taper off insulin use until your cat no longer requires any injections at all.

 What type of insulin should you use?

 Insulin may be derived naturally from the pancreas of pigs (usually called porcine insulin) or cattle (usually called bovine insulin) or genetically engineered as a human insulin analogue.

 Bovine, porcine, and human analogue insulin are all acceptable options for cats, but they’re not equal.
 Insulin preparations using bovine insulin are the closest match to your cat’s own insulin, making them theoretically the most readily-accepted type available.